DRPBioAlgoExplore/python-bio-algos/problems/README.md

 #### Tasks
 1. **(NEW)** Write a genetic algorithm to find a global maximum.
     - Identify what "organisms" are in this context.
     - Determine what data structure will be useful for encoding this organism's "genome".
     - Pick a method for selecting the surviving population that will make it to the next round of evaluation.
     - Decide how reproduction will occur, using mutations and crossover (optional).

 #### Recommended Reading
-*Biologically Inspired Algorithms: An Introduction*
+*Biologically Inspired Optimization Methods: An Introduction* (in the Dropbox)
  - Chapter 3, pgs.
 40-59 (can skip the 'Biological Background' if somewhat familiar, stop at 'Properties of Genetic algorithms')